Competitor SEO Analysis: How to Spy on Your Rivals' Backlinks

 - Exact-match (keyword-stuffed anchors)

 A healthy profile is mostly branded and generic.
 Some partial-match phrases.
 Very few exact-match keyword anchors.
-If you see tons of exact-match anchors - "best SEO tool for startups" over and over - that's a red flag.
-It's either old-school spam or they're playing with fire.
+If you see tons of exact-match anchors like "best SEO tool for startups" repeated over and over, that's a red flag.
+Either old-school spam or they're playing with fire.

-Google's guidelines are clear.
-Manipulative anchor text schemes can trigger penalties.
+Google's guidelines are clear: manipulative anchor text schemes can trigger penalties.
 You want your anchor profile to look natural.
-Studying competitors shows you what natural looks like in your space.
+Studying competitors shows you what natural actually looks like in your space.

-This is sneaky but effective.
+This one feels sneaky but it works.
 Find pages on your competitor's site that used to have links but now return 404 errors.
 Those linking sites need a replacement.
 You can be that replacement.

 In Ahrefs, filter a competitor's "Best by links" report to show only 404 pages.
 Sort by referring domains.
 Any page with 10+ referring domains is worth recreating.

 Check what the page used to be about.
 Use the Wayback Machine if you need to.
-Then build your own version of that content.
+Then build your own version.
 Reach out to every site still linking to the dead page.
 Let them know the link is broken.
 Offer your updated, live resource as a replacement.

 They want to fix broken links.
 You're making their job easier.
-It's a win-win with a high conversion rate.
+Conversion rate on this approach is surprisingly good.

 Link velocity is the rate at which a site gains new backlinks.
-It tells you what's realistic in your niche.
-It also helps you avoid unnatural spikes that look spammy to Google.
+It tells you what's realistic in your niche and helps you avoid unnatural spikes that look spammy to Google.

-Track your top 3 competitors monthly.
-Use Semrush's Backlink Analytics or Ahrefs.
+I track my top 3 competitors monthly.
 Note how many new referring domains they gain each month.
 Average it out.
-That's your baseline.
+That's your baseline for what's normal.

 Also watch for lost links.
 If a competitor's backlink count drops sharply, something happened.
 Maybe they got penalized.
 Maybe they removed bad links.
 Dig into it.
-Learn from their mistakes.
+Learn from their mistakes before you make the same ones.

 Guest posting still works if you do it right.
 Your competitors can show you which sites accept guest contributions in your niche.